Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Everyone needs something they do that is for them.
 Find time to take care of yourself.
 You will be a better person to those around you if you do so it is a win-win for everyone if a basic level of self-care is practiced.
 I do a lot of at-home facials and spa nights to unwind.
 It costs very little due to all the inexpensive beauty subscription sample boxes out there.
-I added it up, and I paid about $140 for $1200 worth of beauty supplies and makeup using these subscriptions.
 For the lady preppers out there I recommend the Allure Beauty Box.
 You can cancel and resubscribe at any time.
-The value is often $80-$100, and you pay $10-$15 per month depending on what type of sale they have going on.
+The value is often $80-$100, and you pay much less than that per month depending on what type of sale they have going on.

 Try to see the beauty in the transition of the seasons